On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds

-\begin{remark} The restrictions on $C_1$ and $\tilde C_\x$ are easily satisfied, e.g., if the centers form a maximal $2^{-j}$ packing of $\M$ at each scale $j$ or if the GMRA is constructed from manifold samples as discussed in \cite{Maggioni2016} (cf.~Appendix \ref{EmpiricalGMRAproof}).
-In both these cases $C_1$ and $\tilde C_\x$ are in fact bounded by absolute constants.
-Numerical simulations (see \Cref{Numerics}) suggest that a slightly modified version of \nameref{algorithm2} performs better in some scenarios even though we cannot provide a rigorous theoretical justification for the modification's improved performance at present. \end{remark}
+\begin{remark} Let us briefly comment on the assumptions of Theorem \ref{GeneralApproximation}.
+Since $\M \subset \St^{D-1}$, requiring $\dist (\0,\M_j) \ge 1/2$ is a mild assumption.
+Any GMRA not fulfilling it would imply a worst-case reconstruction error of $1/2$ in \eqref{equ:GeneralApprox}.
+The constant $1/2$ was chosen for simplicity and can be replaced by an arbitrary number in $(0,1)$.
+This, however, influences the constants $E,E',c$. \\ The restrictions on $C_1$ and $\tilde C_\x$ are easily satisfied, e.g., if the centers form a maximal $2^{-j}$ packing of $\M$ at each scale $j$ or if the GMRA is constructed from manifold samples as discussed in \cite{Maggioni2016} (cf.~Appendix \ref{EmpiricalGMRAproof}).
+In both these cases $C_1$ and $\tilde C_\x$ are in fact bounded by absolute constants. \end{remark}

-\paragraph{} Note that \Cref{GeneralApproximation} depends on the Gaussian width of $\M$.
+\paragraph{} Note that Theorem \ref{GeneralApproximation} depends on the Gaussian width of $\M$.
 For general sets this quantity provides a useful measure of the set's complexity.
-In the case of compact of Riemannian submanifolds of $\R^D$ it might be more convenient to have a dependence on the geometric properties of $\M$ instead (e.g., its volume and reach).
+In the case of compact Riemannian submanifolds of $\R^D$ it might be more convenient to have a dependence on the geometric properties of $\M$ instead (e.g., its volume and reach).
 Indeed, one can show by means of \cite{Eftekhari2015} that $w(\M)$ can be upper bounded in terms of the manifold's intrinsic dimension $d$, its $d$-dimensional volume $\Vol(\M)$, and the inverse of its reach.
 Intuitively, these dependencies are to be expected as a manifold with fixed intrinsic dimension $d$ can become more complex as either its volume or curvature (which can be bounded by the inverse of its reach) grows.
-The following theorem , which is a combination of different results in \cite{Eftekhari2015}, formalizes this intuition by bounding the Gaussian width of a manifold in terms of its geometric properties.
+The following theorem, which is a combination of different results in \cite{Eftekhari2015}, formalizes this intuition by bounding the Gaussian width of a manifold in terms of its geometric properties.

 \begin{theorem} Assume $\M \subset \R^D$ is a compact $d$-dimensional Riemannian manifold with $d$-dimensional volume $\Vol(\M)$ where $d \ge 1$.
 Then one can replace $w(\M)$ in above theorem by

 where $C,c > 0$ are absolute constants. \end{theorem}